gharials/dev-path/docs/building-softwares/react-js.md

 ```

 ???+ question "Hands-on exercise"
-    1. Create a React application with Vite using the command show above.
+    1. Create a React application with Vite using the command shown above.
     2. Open the application in VS Code and run it with `npm run dev`.
     3. Open the URL shown in the terminal (usually `http://localhost:5173`) in a web browser.
     4. Modify the `App.jsx` file in the `src` directory and see the changes in the browser.